Breeding and genetics

 The objective of our work with breeding is to improve strains of fish and shellfish that are more productive and sustainable in aquaculture than the levels obtained for offspring of wild caught broodstock.
-The return on an investment in breeding accumulates as the years pass, and this means that such investment is particularly profitable.
+The genetic gain and return on an investment in breeding accumulates as the years pass, and this means that such investment is particularly profitable.
 There are many good examples of this.

 Before 1975, Norwegian farmed salmon took 40 months to grow to a weight of 4 kilogram.
 This time period had been halved by 2013.
 It has been estimated that a significant part of this improvement is due to systematic breeding.
 Systematic selection of fast-growing salmon through several generations has also contributed to the ability of salmon to use the nutrients in feed more efficiently.
 This has led to today’s salmon using 30% less feed for growth.